MichaelCurrin/github-gql-ruby/README.md

-# 💎 Github GraphQL with Ruby
+# GitHub GQL Ruby
-> Simple proof of concept to request the Github GraphQL API using Ruby
+> Simple proof of concept to request the GitHub GraphQL API using Ruby

 [![Made with Ruby](https://img.shields.io/badge/Made%20with-Ruby-blue.svg)](https://www.ruby-lang.org)
 [![GitHub tag](https://img.shields.io/github/tag/MichaelCurrin/github-gql-ruby.svg)](https://GitHub.com/MichaelCurrin/github-gql-ruby/tags/)
 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/MichaelCurrin/gihhub-gql-ruby/blob/master/LICENSE)

-This project was built as a step towards getting Github GraphQL data into a static site.
+This project was built as a step towards getting GitHub GraphQL data into a static site.
 Since that was achieved, this project serves as a reference on how that works in a simple form and as a reference for anyone who wants to learn how to get data from Github or any GraphQL API using Ruby.

 The logic here is very light - the main script does a POST request using the [Faraday](https://lostisland.github.io/faraday/) gem against the [Github GraphQL API](https://developer.github.com/v4/).
 This project handles this usecase without a lot of code.
 The request could be adjusted to do GQL requests on other APIs or do lookup repos for users other than the authenticating user.

 ## 📝 Requirements

-- Github account
+- GitHub account
-- Github API access token
+- GitHub API access token
 - _Ruby_
 - _Bundler_